Could you make a difference?

 We are committed to equality of opportunity and diversity in our workforce.
 All our paid roles include access to a Pension and Work life Support Scheme.

 “I know I am making a difference in people’s lives” J, Domestic Support worker.

 “Clients are really pleased to see me” R, Domestic Support Worker.

-15 hours plus per week + pension scheme and work life support (minimum fulfilment of 8 hours a week.)
+Zero hours per week + pension scheme and work life support (minimum fulfilment of 8 hours a week.)

 If you are the type of person who:

 - Is self motivated and able to use your own initiative